pascalenderli/IniBuffer/README.md

 ```

 ### Returning a Value from the Buffer
-A value can be requested from the ini-file buffer to store it in another variable.
+A value can be requested from the IniBuffer to store it in another variable.
 In order to do this, the function GetValue must be called.
 It accepts two arguments used to locate the value.
 The section name and the key name.
 This function casts the value automatically to the type of the variable.
 If the requested type does not match the type of the value, an exception is thrown.
 The supported data-types are bool, int, float and std::sting.
 ```cpp
 template<typename ValueT>
 ValueT GetValue(const std::string& section_name, const std::string& key_name) const;